oneapi-src/oneAPI-samples/AI-and-Analytics/Jupyter/Numba_DPPY_Essentials_training/README.md

 * Descriptions

 [DPPY Intro](01_DPPY_Intro): Praveen.K.Kundurthy@intel.com
 * Introduction and Motivation for Data parallel python: These initial hands-on exercises introduce you to concepts of Data Parallel Python.
-In addition, it familiarizes you how to execute on multiple devices using Data Parallel Python (DPPY), utilize Numba and Numba-DPPY to write paralle code on GPU
+In addition, it familiarizes you how to execute on multiple devices using Data Parallel Python (DPPY), utilize Numba and Numba-DPPY to write parallel code on GPU
 * Intro to Numba-Dppy
 * @njit Decorator:Explicit and Implicit offload
 * @dppy.kernel decorator